Glock 26 vs 19. Which Is Better For Concealed Carry?

 Deciding Between Glock 19 vs Glock 26: What You Need From A Carry Gun

 Truth be told, no matter which gun you pick between the Glock 19 vs Glock 26, you're getting a solid firearm.
 Both are accurate, reliable, and shoot very well.
 Granted, neither is a tack drivin' sniper pistol with a custom shop trigger.
-Glocks are merely hard working guns that will go "bang" when you need them to and will generally hit what you aim them at.
+Glocks are merely hard-working guns that will go "bang" when you need them to and will generally hit what you aim them at.

 Everything you need, nothing you don't...but you'll probably find one is better for you than the other.

+Use our free 8" x 11" target when you head on out to the range!
 We will continuously be adding new target options to our lineup.
 Check out our complete free printable shooting targets page to see the full selection as they start rolling in.